Contents

 )

-This validator runs entirely in Rust for the str fast path, with the Python fallback only on unexpected input types.
+This validator runs fully in Rust for the str fast path.
+The Python fallback only kicks in on odd input types.

 Computed Fields and Cross-Field Validation